Lightning-AI/models/README.md

 ## Model Registry Mixins

 Lightning Models provides mixin classes that simplify pushing models to and pulling models from the registry.
-These mixins can be integrated directly into your model classes.
+These mixins can be integrated directly into the model classes.

 ### Available Mixins